jladdjr/steno/README.md

 This repository also has commands to dynamically retrieve other helpful dictionaries as described in more detail in the following sections.

+## Prerequisites

+In order to download dictionaries retrieved from other sources, you will need to install [Just](https://github.com/casey/just#installation).
+Just will let you execute the recipes contained in [justfile](./justfile).

 ## Dictionary overview

 * commands.json - contains a subset of the default [modifier commands](https://plover.readthedocs.io/en/latest/translation_language.html#modifier-keys)